Drivers Ed in Oklahoma

-If you’re younger than 15 1/2 years old when applying for a learner’s permit, the OK DPS will ask to see proof of enrollment or completion of a driver’s education course.
+If you're at least 15 years old when applying for a learner's permit, the OK DPS will ask to see proof of enrollment or completion of a driver's education course.

 While you don't need to have your learner's permit before you take Driver's Ed, you will need it if you wish to practice driving outside of the program.

-If you have your OK learner’s permit, you may start your behind-the-wheel training with a licensed driver who is above 21 years old and has been licensed for at least 2 years.
-Without it, you can only drive while accompanied by your Driver’s Ed instructor.
+If you have your OK learner's permit, you may start your behind-the-wheel training with a licensed driver who is 21 years old and older.
+Without it, you can only drive while accompanied by your Driver's Ed instructor.